2019 San Francisco Chronicle Wine Competition: Montoliva Vineyard & Winery Silver Mining in Gold Country

 ~ Rob P., February 2016

 As anyone who has ever visited us will tell you, sampling wine at Montoliva is a unique experience, as we go into a great deal of detail about the grapes we grow and the wines we make.
 This takes some time, and for this reason, we cannot begin a pouring session after 4:30pm (otherwise we are wrapping up at close to 6, which cuts into family time).
-We are pouring 2017 Falanghina, 2017 Sei Ore (Sangiovese rose), 2017 Nuovo Sangiovese, 2016 Mark's Magia (a classic Puglian blend of Primitivo and Negroamaro), 2016 Sierra Bella (a Sangio/Barbera/Teroldego/Nebbiolo blend), 2014 Teroldego, 2014 Nebbiolo,
+We are pouring 2017 Nuovo Sangiovese, 2016 Sierra Bella (a Sangio/Barbera/Teroldego/Primitivo blend), 2014 Estate Sangiovese, 2016 Negroamaro, 2016 Late Harvest Barbera, 2014 Nebbiolo,

 2015 Barbera.
 Whew, that's a lot of wine!

-Saturday, September 15th marks the return of our always popular Late Harvest Barbera.
+September 15th, 2018 marked the return of our always popular Late Harvest Barbera.
 Wine writer Mike Dunne has described our Late Harvest Barbera as being very "port-like".
 I don't fortify it or add sugar like you do a port, so it's not as high in alcohol, or quite as sweet.